taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.launch_compute_graph`

-Launch a Taichi compute graph with provided named arguments.
-The named arguments MUST have the same count, names and types as in the source code.
+Launches a Taichi compute graph with provided named arguments.
+The named arguments *must* have the same count, names, and types as in the source code.

 `function.signal_event`